HL7/bulk-data/input/pagecontent/export.md

       <td>string of comma delimited FHIR REST queries</td>
       <td>When provided, servers with support for the parameter and requested search queries SHALL filter the data in the response to only include resources that meet the specified criteria.
 FHIR search response parameters such as `_include` and `_sort` SHALL NOT be used. <a href="#_typefilter-experimental-query-parameter">See details below</a>.<br /><br />
       Servers unable to support the requested <code>_typeFilter</code> queries SHOULD return an error and OperationOutcome resource so clients can re-submit a request that omits those queries.
 When a <code>Prefer: handling=lenient</code> header is included in the request, the server MAY process the request instead of returning an error.<br /><br />
+      A client MAY repeat this parameter multiple times.
+When repeated, the server SHALL treat the repeated values as if they were comma delimited values within a single `_typeFilter` parameter.
       </td>
     </tr>
   </tbody>